 Staying Ahead of Reality

 Today, Johnson’s infrastructure team performs about 1,000 inspections per month, primarily bridges but also tunnels and overhead sign structures.
 Most California bridges require inspection at least once every two years.
 The goal is to stay ahead of the relentless wear and tear caused by traffic accidents and natural disasters, and the relentless exposure to sun, rain, snow, freezing and thawing.

 “We have many bridges and each one requires somewhat unique attention,” explains Johnson.
 “Some require repair and improvement while others simply need preservation treatments to extend their life.
 We also need to reduce their vulnerabilities to things like seismic events, flooding or even now, sea level rise.”

-Fortunately, technology improvements have made Caltrans’ job easier.
+Fortunately, technological improvements have made Caltrans’ job easier.
 Bridges that were originally constructed from wood, for example, are now built almost exclusively from steel-reinforced concrete making them essentially invulnerable to natural disasters such as wildfires.

 “We’ve had cases where reinforced concrete bridges have stood in the middle of a forest fire for weeks on end and still been okay,” says Johnson.
 “Steel bridges also do pretty well in fire situations, except their paint usually gets burned off and they have to be repainted, which can be expensive.”

 Increasingly, he adds, Caltrans is using a polyester concrete material on its bridge decks.
 This material, which can last up to 30 years, helps offset the relentless wear on California bridges from high traffic volumes while reducing the agency’s long-term costs of ownership.